Takeces/tpt2-scripts/dust_up.md

 # Dust Up

-**These scripts are making sure, that you've got at least 1 dust or ingot of each tier remaining!**
+**This collection of 7 scripts is making sure, that you've got at least 1 dust or ingot of each tier remaining!**

 **For standalone use or integration into crafting scripts.**